 What do F-16's, F-18's and baby carrots have in common?
 They have all landed on CCS Patch, Nosing, Slurry Binder (PNSB).

 What is the role of the aggregates when used to extend the epoxy?
 Depending on the size distribution, shape, hardness and quantity used, they can dramatically affect the placement properties, strength, wear, impact resistance and thermal behavior of the grout.
 It's possible to achieve workable mixes that are only ~10% epoxy with excellent working properties (the epoxy is the expensive part).
 Unlike cementitious patches, there's rarely a bonding problem and in most cases, priming isn't necessary as the product is self-priming.

 - works on damp, wet or even underwater substrate

-- can be self leveling or trowelable consistency depending on aggregate
+- can be mixed in either a self leveling or trowelable consistency depending on aggregate

 - Work with us and you can use local sources of aggregates, save $